Can men get yeast infections

 In any of these yeast infection cases, it is important that both you and your partner will get the correct treatment for yeast infection in order to avoid a scenario where you keep reinfecting each other.

 This is very common, especially since many couples decide to avoid condoms that tend to irritate both the penis and the vagina.
-This irritation usually becomes mush worse in cases of male yeast infection or vaginal yeast infection.
+This irritation usually becomes much worse in cases of male yeast infection or vaginal yeast infection.

 For proper male yeast infection treatment, see the following scenarios that apply to you: